ldirocco/DIAMIN/README.md

 Notice that, by default, the _DIAMIN_ sample application runs using the Spark local mode.
 This means that the application is run on a single machine, but uses, in parallel, all the processing cores available on that machine.
 Instructions on how to run this application in fully distributed environment are available at the end of this text.

 In the following, we report some usage examples of this application.
-We refer the interested reader of the _DIAMIN_ usage [manual](https://github.com/ldirocco/DIAMIN/blob/main/Manual.md) for an exhaustive list of all the functions included in the library.
+We refer the interested reader of the _DIAMIN_ usage the [Manual.pdf](https://github.com/ldirocco/DIAMIN/blob/master/Manual.pdf) for an exhaustive list of all the functions included in the library.

 #### Example 1
 In a Molecular Interaction Network, pivotal interactors are likely to be represented by highly connected nodes (i.e., hubs).